ArcticMarmoset/CustomStringClass/README.md

 # Custom String Class

 An implementation of a string class to learn modern C++ concepts.
-Key features include application of the copy-and-swap idiom, and reference counting.
+Key features include application of the copy-and-swap idiom, move semantics, and reference counting.

 Currently working:
 - Constructor